denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 also placed it, in practice, beyond human sense.

-Finally, the appearance of cathode-ray tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage media.
+Finally, the appearance of cathode-ray tube (CRT) displays in the late 1960s restored a measure of legibility lost to magnetic storage.
 The sign reemerged on-screen.
-Crucially, it framed a simulacrum of archived inscription.
-Typing a word on a keyboard produced one sort of a structure on tape or disk and another on-screen.
+Crucially, it framed a *simulacrum* of archived inscription: typing a word on a keyboard produced one sort of a structure on tape or disk and another on-screen.
 The two related contingently, without necessary equivalence.
-The lay reader lacked the means to ensure a correspondence between visible trace and stored mark.
+The lay reader lost the direct means to ensure a correspondence between visible trace and stored mark.
 An opaque black box of automated word processing (rules for transmediation) began to intercede between simultaneous acts of writing and reading.

 I have selected a number of textual machines to illustrate this condensed history.
 Three mechanisms mark the journey: the Controller patented by Hyman Goldberg in 1911; the Magnetic Reader introduced by Robert Youngquist and Robert Hanes in 1958; and, for a lack of a better name, the Time Fob, introduced by Douglas Engelbart in 1968.

-Goldberg’s device was designed to bridge the rift between human and machine alphabets in that it was a mechanical punch card that could move minds and levers alike.
-His Controller traced an alphabet understood by both humans and machines.
+Goldberg’s device embodied an alphabet understood by both humans and machines.
 Youngquist and Hanes attempted to give human operators a glimpse into the hidden world of magnetic polarities and electric charges.
-Engelbart’s Time Fob finally belongs to what Peter Denning, a prominent computer scientist, has called the "third generation" of computer systems.
+Engelbart’s Time Fob belongs to what Peter Denning, a prominent computer scientist, has called the "third generation" of computer systems.
 This third, and still current stage, constitutes an assemblage of storage, input, and output technologies.[^8] Together, these devices tell a story of a fissure at the heart of our contemporary textual predicament.

-## 1. Control Media
+## 1. Goldberg's Controller

 The turn of the twentieth century was a pivotal period in the history of letters.
 It saw the languages of people and machines enter the same mixed